tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 While much easier said than done, I have a few practices that can help make it easier to be less emotionally attached to the code you have up for review and more receptive to receiving feedback.

+### Step away

+Stepping away is advice that can be given in all sorts of situations, including preparing for code review feedback.
+When you receive feedback on something you just worked on it is more difficult to receive it objectively than something you worked on days or even hours ago.

+Stepping away can be as simple as checking chat notifications after you've pushed your code.
+However, it is more powerful to have physical separation.
+If you can, take a break from screen time.
+This can be something quick like refilling your drink or longer like taking a walk.
+You want to create space between yourself and the code you are soliciting feedback on.
+As silly as it may sound, I have found that actual, physical space helps me feel less attached to my code.
+If you're skeptical, try it once.
+Next time your code is ready for a review, go for a walk.
+I think when you come back you will see your code through a new lens.

+This process of stepping away shouldn't even block reviews from getting done.
+If your team primarily does asynchronous reviews, you can push your code, request reviews, and step away.
+If your team does synchronous reviews, you can find and schedule a future time that works for the reviewer before taking your break.

+#### Stepping away productively

+In addition to taking breaks to step away from your code, there are productive options to further separate your "self" from your pull requests.

+Depending on your team's mindset around [WIP limits](https://www.planview.com/resources/articles/benefits-wip-limits/) you could also start new work.
+Part of what can make having multiple units of work in progress harmful to overall team productivity can also help make receiving feedback easier.

+When you are starting work on a new problem, you often move on (emotionally) from the old one and become invested in the new problem.
+This emotional detachment to your old work may make it easier to receive critical feedback on it.

+From a project management point of view, this detachment can cause productivity issues though.
+You can end up feeling like the feedback on your boring, terrible, old code is just a distraction from your interesting, perfect, new code.

+With these pros and cons in mind, consider using this method more sparingly than other options.

 ### Review your code first

 This may sound similar to the concept of self-deprecating humor - make fun of yourself before anyone else can.
 However, the intention is not to beat others to the punch, but instead to **change your relationship with your code**.
 You want to shift from the creator's mindset to the reviewer's mindset to change how you are thinking about the code you wrote.